CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "revert_msg": "The torch fades out.", // Message, that would be printed, when revert_to is used "sub": "hotplate",         // optional; this tool has the same functions as another tool "variables": {
-  "vehicle_name": "Wheelchair",         // this tool is a foldable vehicle, that could bypass the default foldability rules; this is the id of vehicle to unfold
+  "vehicle_name": "Wheelchair",         // this tool is a foldable vehicle, that could bypass the default foldability rules; this is the name of the vehicle that would be unfolded
   "folded_parts": "folded_parts_syntax" // this is the parts that this vehice has -it uses it's own syntax, different from `"type": "vehicle"`, so better to read the examples in `unfoldable.json`
 }
 ```